neon-bindings/website/docs/publishing.md

   - if [[ ${COMMIT_MESSAGE} =~ "[publish binary]" ]]; then yarn upload-binary || exit 0; fi;
 ```

-Then add the following lines to your `package.json` to tell NPM to only publish the `lib` directory and the `native/index.node` file.
+Then add the following lines to your `package.json` to tell NPM to only publish the `lib` directory.
 Make sure to change the `type` and `url` properties in the `repository` object:

 ```json
   "repository": {